Spin-polarized voltage probes for helical edge state: a model study: Conclusion

 \section{Conclusion}

 Spin-momentum locked spectrum of surface states of two and three-dimensional topological insulators is a resource for a variety of spintronics applications.
 Though these states have no net polarization in equilibrium, once a finite bias is applied, they do develop finite polarization at the Fermi level and this fact can be exploited in a number of device applications.
 One way to measure such polarization is to employ spin-polarized voltage probes which could measure the spin-resolved voltages in these states subjected to a finite bias.
-In this work, we have explored two such possibilities for the surface states of quantum spin Hall system which is a two-dimensional topological insulator.
-Within our theoretical model, it is established that such measurements should be possible if the probes are designed appropriately~\cite{Tianelectrical2015}.
+In this work, we have explored two such possibilities for the surface states of quantum spin Hall system which is a two-dimensional topological insulator and also included disorder effects.
+Within our theoretical model, it is established that such measurements should be possible if the probes are designed appropriately~\cite{Tianelectrical2015} featuring robust signals even in the presence of disorder.